-While I have some tasty Valentine’s Day recipes, none of them are explicitly for Valentine’s Day.
-Except these!
+While I have some tasty Valentine’s Day recipes, only a few of them are explicitly for Valentine’s Day.
+The exceptions are:

-You only need basic chocolate chip cookie ingredients for these.
+You only need basic chocolate chip cookie ingredients for these heart-shaped cookies.

 How to make them

-All you do for these heart-shaped chocolate chip cookies is bake a batch of chocolate chip dough in a jellyroll pan, let them cool completely, and then use a heart-shaped cookie cutter to cut out hearts.
+All you do for these cookies is bake a batch of chocolate chip dough in a jellyroll pan, let them cool completely, and then use a heart-shaped cookie cutter to cut out hearts.